 Panic disorder can also move people to engage in avoidant behaviours, in order to feel sheltered and protected from situations in which they might have another attack.
 Avoidance of these situations can greatly decrease an individual’s quality of life, causing them to miss social events or discontinue engaging in exercise.
 Importantly, avoidance can also prevent a person from discovering that the situation or event they fear is not as dangerous as it seems in those panicky moments.

 However, temperament is not the only biological explanation for this kind of anxiety disorder.
 It is well understood that feelings of anxiety can be influenced by our brain structures and how they communicate.
 One of the main systems involved in anxiety is our limbic system.
 Sitting in the middle of the brain, the limbic system’s primary responsibility is to aid in communication between the upper part of our brain, the cortex, and the brain stem below.

-The brain stem uses the limbic system to relay information about how our body is reacting to the environment around us.
-Any changes within the body that may result in our lives being in danger, such as heavier breathing or a pounding heartbeat, are noted and sent through the limbic system to the cortex so that we can act accordingly to increase the odds of our survival.
+The brain stem uses the limbic system to relay information about how our Healthy Body is reacting to the environment around us.
+Any changes within the Healthy Body that may result in our lives being in danger, such as heavier breathing or a pounding heartbeat, are noted and sent through the limbic system to the cortex so that we can act accordingly to increase the odds of our survival.

 Psychological Influences for Panic Disorders